tangentsoft/pidp8i/README.md

     affects only OS/8's command interpreter and OS/8's BASIC implementation, so we deem it to be orthogonal to the purpose of the `--os8-minimal` flag, which only affects the optional post-`BUILD` features.
-If you want a *truly* pristime OS/8 disk, you should therefore also give `--lowercase=none`.
+You may therefore wish to give `--lowercase=none` along with `--os8-minimal`.

-2. This option does not affect `--disable-os8-src`, because it only suppresses optional features in the "bin" media.
-If you want a minimal OS/8 bin disk and no src disk, give that option as well.
+2. This option does not affect `--disable-os8-src`, because it only suppresses optional features in the primary bootable OS/8 media.
+If you want minimal OS/8 boot media without a separate source code data disk, give this option as well.

-3. Although it disables *display* of the `INIT.TX` file on boot, the file is still generated in case you later want to enable it, since the file acts as build documentation as well as a "welcome" message.
+3. Although this option disables *display* of the `INIT.TX` file on boot, the file is still generated, on purpose.
+First, it acts as build documentation, recording what was built and when.
+Second, you may wish to enable this welcome message later, and it’s rather painful to go back through the build process to regenerate it later.

 ### --help